department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 layout: page-breadcrumbs.html
 title: Veterans' Educational Assistance Program (VEAP)
 concurrence: complete
+plainlanguage: 12-12-16 certified in compliance with the Plain Writing Act
 template: 1-topic-landing
 ---

-You can continue your education by using part of your military pay to help cover the costs of school.
-Find out if you can take advantage of the Veterans' Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.
+You can continue your education by using part of your military pay to help cover the cost of school.
+Find out if you can get benefits through the Veterans' Educational Assistance Program (VEAP)—a $2-to-$1 government-match program for educational assistance.

 <div class="call-out" markdown="1">